snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ## Limitations
 - Doesn't index blogs, attachment files, or comments.
 - Only indexes current pages; archived pages are excluded.
-- CQL (Confluence Query Language) isn't supported for Confluence on-premises howevere we support a space and page level filter
+- CQL (Confluence Query Language) isn't supported for Confluence on-premises however we support a space and page level filter

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).